tigrouind/AITD-roomviewer/README.md

 | <kbd>0</kbd> | hold it while pressing the numpad keys above to update at a higher rate

 ## Actor slot swap
-When the game is linked to DOSBox, you can swap two actors slot positions by highlighting an actor, typing a number (with keypad or alphanumeric keys) then pressing <kbd>enter</kbd>.
+When the game is linked to DOSBox, you can swap two actors slot positions this way :
+- Highlight an actor
+- Press <kbd>X</kbd>
+- Type a number between 0 - 49 (with keypad or alphanumeric keys)
+- Press <kbd>Enter</kbd>

 # Model viewer